Thieves nab 22,500 LG G2's in truck heist

+I'd like to know where was Vin Diesel at the time of the theft.
 Seriously, I couldn't find an original news source to get the details so I'll have to speculate.
 I don't think it was important about where it was going, but from where.
 If it came from a distribution center known for shipping LG electronics, the thieves may have been hoping for flat screens or some other high end (phones included).
 The story sounds suspect, so if i were investigating this, I'd suspect the driver.

 If they sell each phone for about 500, I believe thats a little over 11 mil, they did better than TVs in that regard.
 But they were unlucky that they were CDMA phones, not much for a market for those in or outside the US.

 Posts: 459; Member since: Sep 14, 2013

 The thieves obviously obviously didn't know much about phones.
 CDMA...smh.

 posted on Oct 26, 2013, 10:01 PM 6

 Posts: 543; Member since: Jan 12, 2013